MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 :::image type="content" source="../media/adoption-guide/define-strategy-phase.png" alt-text="Diagram of the adoption process for a single objective or a set of objectives with the Define strategy phase highlighted." lightbox="../media/adoption-guide/define-strategy-phase.png":::

-The **Define strategy** phase is critical to define and formalize our efforts to address the “Why?” of this scenario.
+The **Define strategy** phase is critical to define and formalize our efforts to address the "Why?" of this scenario.
 In this phase, we understand the scenario through business, IT, operational, and strategic perspectives.

 We define the outcomes against which to measure success in the scenario, understanding that security is an incremental and iterative journey.